-Maui Nukupuu (Hemignathus lucidus affinis)
+Maui Nukupuu (Hemignathus Lucidus Affinis)

-The Maui nukupuu (Hemignathus lucidus affinis, listed as Hemignathus affinis) was listed as endangered on October 13, 1970 (35 FR 16047), and was included in the Maui-Molokai Forest Birds Recovery Plan (USFWS 1984, pp. 8, 10-12), and the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006, pp. 2-92-2-96).
+Please refer to our proposed rule, published on September 30, 2021 (86 FR 54298), for a thorough review of the species background and legal history.
+Here, we will briefly summarize the species background.
+On October 13.
+1970, we listed the Maui nukupuu (originally listed as Hemignathus affinis) as endangered (35 FR 16047).
+This bird was included in the Maui-Molokai Forest Birds Recovery Plan (USFWS 1984, pp. 8, 10-12), and the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006, pp. 2-92-2-96).
 At the time of listing, we considered Maui nukupuu to have very low population numbers and to be threatened by habitat loss, avian disease, and predation by introduced mammals.
 The 5-year status review completed in 2018 (initiated on February 12, 2016; see 81 FR 7571) recommended delisting due to extinction (USFWS 2018, p.
 11).

 The Maui nukupuu was known only from the island of Maui in the Hawaiian Islands.
 The historical record provides little information on the life history of the Maui nukupuu (Rothschild 1893 to 1900, pp. 103-104; Perkins 1903, pp. 426-430).
-Nothing is known of its breeding biology, which likely was similar to its closest relative, the akiapolaau (Hemignathus munroi) on Hawaii Island.
-The Maui nukupuu was insectivorous and probed bark, lichen, and branches to extract insects, foraging behaviors that resembled those of akiapolaau.
-Diet of the Maui nukupuu was reported to be small weevils and larvae of orders Coleoptera and Lepidoptera (Perkins 1903, p.
-429).
-There is scant evidence that Maui nukupuu took nectar from flowers.
+Nothing is known of its breeding biology, which likely was similar to its closest relative, the akiapolaau on Hawaii Island.
 Maui nukupuu often joined mixed-species foraging flocks (Perkins 1903, p.
 429).

 II.
-Information on Detectability, Survey Effort, and Time Since Last Detection
+Information on Detectability, Survey Effort, and Time Since Last Detection Species Detectability

 The Maui nukupuu was a mediumsized (approximately 0.78 ounce, or 23 gram) Hawaiian honeycreeper with an extraordinarily thin, curved bill that was slightly longer than the bird's head.
 The lower mandible was half the length of the upper mandible and followed its curvature rather than being straight (as in the related akiapolaau) (USFWS 2006, p.
 2-92).
 Adult males were olive green with a yellow head, throat, and breast, whereas adult females and juveniles had an olive-green head and yellow or yellowish gray under-parts.
 The species' coloration and bill shape were quite distinctive, making visual identification of Maui nukupuu relatively easy.
-The Maui nukupuu's song resembled the warble of a house finch (Carpodacus mexicanus), but was lower in pitch.
-Both the song and the "kee-wit" call resembled those of Maui parrotbill (Pseudonestor xanthophrys), and audio detection required visual confirmation (USFWS 2006, p.
+The Maui nukupuu's song resembled the warble of a house finch (Haemorhous mexicanus) but was lower in pitch.
+Both the song and the "kee-wit" call resembled those of Maui parrotbill, and audio detection required visual confirmation (USFWS 2006, p.
 2-92).

 Historically, the Maui nukupuu was known only from Maui, but subfossil bones of a probable Maui nukupuu from Molokai show that the species likely formerly inhabited that island (USFWS 2006, p.
 2-92).
-All records from late 19th and early 20th centuries were from locations most accessible to naturalists. above Olinda on the northwest rift of Haleakala, and from mid-elevation forests in Kipahulu Valley (USFWS 2006, pp. 2-134).
+All records from late 19th and early 20th centuries were from locations most accessible to naturalists, above Olinda on the northwest rift of Haleakala, and from mid-elevation forests in Kipahulu Valley (USFWS 2006, pp. 2-134).
 Observers at the time noted the restricted distribution and low population density of Maui nukupuu.
 As on Kauai, introduced mosquitoes and avian diseases may have already limited these birds to forests at higher elevations, and we can presume that the Maui nukupuu once had a much wider geographic range (USFWS 2006, pp. 2-92).
-In 1967, Maui nukupuu were rediscovered in the upper reaches of Kipahulu Valley on the eastern slope of Haleakala, east Maui (Banko 1968, pp.

-65-66; USFWS 2006, pp. 2-95).
+In 1967, Maui nukupuu were rediscovered in the upper reaches of Kipahulu Valley on the eastern slope of Haleakala, east Maui (Banko 1968, pp. 65-66; USFWS 2006, pp. 2-95).
 Since then, isolated sightings have been reported on the northern and eastern slopes of Haleakala, but these reports are uncorroborated by behavioral information or follow-up sightings (USFWS 2006, pp. 2-95).